 Sheriff Scott Montgomery

 Administration is headed by Sheriff Scott Montgomery.
 Administration also includes Administrative Assistant Christina Wilson and Administrative Assistant Billie McCormick.
 It is administration's duty to run the daily activities of the Perry County Sheriff's Office.

 Perry County Sheriff Scott Montgomery I was born in Morrilton, AR, May 2, 1971 to Curtis and Patricia Montgomery.
 I am a lifelong resident of Houston, AR.
 I am a 1990 graduate of Bigelow High School.
 During my time at Bigelow High School, I was a member of FFA, GCE President in my senior year, President of my sophomore and junior class and was a member of the Bigelow Panther Basketball Team.
 My maternal Grandparents are the late Dan "Boone" and Eva Mae Caldwell.
 My paternal Grandparents are the late Ed "Buck" and Hazel Montgomery.
-I have been married to Sonya (Boyett) for twenty five years and we have two children, Kevin (24) is a meat cutter at Perry County Food and Drug and Jessica (22) attends SAU in Magnolia, Arkansas.
+I have been married to Sonya (Boyett) for twenty five years and we have two children, Kevin (25), he works at O'Reilly auto parts in Morrilton and Jessica (22), just recently graduated SAU in Magnolia, Arkansas.

 My career in law enforcement started with the Perry County Reserve Unit, August 20, 2000 then on September 20, 2000 Sheriff Ray Byrd transferred me from a Reserve to a full time Deputy.
 I attended the Arkansas Law Enforcement Training Academy in East Camden, Arkansas for a twelve week class in Basic Laws of Arkansas, Constitutional Rights, Civil Process, etc...
 Upon on completion of the twelve week course I graduated with an overall 90% average.